-DENF 1621 Ethics in Dentistry

-This course helps students understand the place of ethics in professional life, to recognize when an ethical problem exists in the performance of academic work, clinical treatment, or research, and to have the capability of analyzing and addressing the problem.
-The monograph articles represent a diversity of views that relate to the series of ethical issues raised in class discussions.
+DENF 1621 Ethics in Dentistry 0.5 cr This course helps students understand the place of ethics in professional life, to recognize when an ethical problem exists in the performance of academic work, clinical treatment, or research, and to have the capability of analyzing and addressing the problem.
 This course seeks to emphasize that ethics is a working discipline to help a dentist understand how to make critical decisions, and how to take appropriate and logical actions in dealing with patients, colleagues, and society.

-DEBD 1624 Practice Management I
+DENS 1624 Practice Management I 0.5 cr

-.5 cr

-Business of Dentistry I is designed to begin the educational process of the student in business concepts and definitions related to dentistry.
-This course includes an introduction to the principles and practices of personal finance, and allows the student to begin to create his/her individually customized strategic plan for a successful career in dentistry, with additional and continuing focus on professionalism, critical thinking, and problem solving.
+Practice Management I is designed to begin the educational process of the student in business concepts and definitions related to dentistry.
+This course includes an introduction to the principles and practices of personal finance, and allows the student to begin to create his/her individually customized strategic plan for a successful career in dentistry.